-The Executive Dean of Student Services handles matters that require disciplinary action at Lake Michigan College.
+The Vice President, Student Services, handles matters that require disciplinary action at Lake Michigan College.
 All students at the College are guaranteed due process (see Due Process section of this document) in disciplinary matters.
-When a student has been charged with misconduct or an infraction of the College rules, the Executive Dean, Student Services will confer with the student charged.
+When a student has been charged with misconduct or an infraction of the College rules, the Vice President, Student Services will confer with the student charged.
 The student will be informed of his/her right to have an advisor present during this conference.
-Pending action by the Executive Dean, Student Services on the charges, the status of the student will not be altered, nor will his/her right to be present on the Campus and to attend classes be suspended, except for reasons related to the safety and/or well being of other LMC students, employees, or property.
-The Executive Dean, Student Services shall be the person to make the decision to suspend with regard to safety or property.
+Pending action by the Vice President, Student Services on the charges, the status of the student will not be altered, nor will his/her right to be present on the Campus and to attend classes be suspended, except for reasons related to the safety and/or well being of other LMC students, employees, or property.
+The Vice President, Student Services shall be the person to make the decision to suspend with regard to safety or property.

-Disciplinary actions taken by the Executive Dean, Student Services toward a student found responsible for misconduct or a violation of College rules may include, but are not limited to, an oral warning up to expulsion from the College.
+Disciplinary actions taken by the Vice President, Student Services toward a student found responsible for misconduct or a violation of College rules may include, but are not limited to, an oral warning up to expulsion from the College.
 See sanctions below.